 About Dan Haser

-Dan Haser retired from the FBI in 2010, after 23 years of service as a Special Agent.
-He spent the majority of his career on assignment at the Washington Field Office.
-During the last five years there, he investigated health care fraud committed against private carriers and Medicare by physicians, prescription drug diversion rings and durable medical equipment suppliers.
+Dan Haser retired from the FBI in 2010, after 23 years (1987-2010) of service as a Special Agent.
+He spent the majority of his career on assignment at the Washington Field Office, where he investigated health care fraud committed against private carriers and Medicare by doctors, prescription drug diversion rings and durable medical equipment suppliers.
 He also led a mobile team of Special Agents in the Special Operations Group, which conducted physical surveillance in criminal cases.
 During prior assignments in Portland and New York City, he investigated general criminal matters, fraud against the U.S. Government and Russian organized crime.